Sunderland weather forecast: Weather warnings in place as icy conditions continue

-The weather in Sunderland is set to be a mixed bag today, as forecasters predict a mixture of small sunny spells and cloud, alongside below freezing temperatures and icy conditions.
+The weather in Sunderland is set to be a mixed bag today, as forecasters predict sunny spells, cloud, close to freezing temperatures and icy conditions.

 What will the weather be like this morning in Sunderland?

-This morning will see a mixture of sunny spells and cloud, with the temperature reaching its peak of 3C by 12pm.
+This morning will begin chilly and frosty, but the temperature of 1C will climb to 3C by 12pm.
+There will be a mixture of sunny spells and cloud throughout the rest of the morning.

 What will the weather be like this afternoon in Sunderland?

-This afternoon will be continue to see sunny spells and cloud, with the temperature remaining at 4C.
+This afternoon will continue to see sunny spells and cloud, with the temperature reaching its peak of 4C by 2pm and remaining so throughout the rest of the afternoon.

 What will the weather be like this evening and tonight in Sunderland?

-This evening will become quickly dark, with the temperature dipping to 1C by 8pm.
+This evening will become quickly dark, but remain dry, with the temperature dipping slightly after 5pm.

 What will the weather be like tomorrow in Sunderland?

-Tomorrow will see sunny spells throughout the day, but temperatures will remain cool, with a peak of 3C and a minimum temperature of -2C.
+Tomorrow will be cloudy throughout the day.
+However, temperatures will be milder, with a peak temperature of 10C and a minimum temperature of 7C.

 What is the long-term forecast for Sunderland?